Who We Are

 I have purposely trained with a variety of disciplines including the Himalayan Institute, Sandra Sabatini, Angela Farmer, Don Stapleton and a variety of forms of bodywork as a way to keep diversity and variety in my practice.
 I bring elements of all of these into my classes and I want to make the process of yoga accessible to all.

-My training has embraced a number of schools of Yoga include the Himalayan Institute, and I have studied with Mary Madhavi, Sandra sabatini, Angela Farmer and Victor Van Kooten.
-I am strongly influenced by Zen and Ayurveda and in both my Yoga and bodywork I explore how we can live in harmony with our own nature as unique human beings.
+My training has embraced a number of schools of Yoga and Bodywork but i am guided by my intutiion and feel that the universe is the best teacher.
+I am strongly influenced by Zen and Ayurvedic thought and in both my Yoga and bodywork I explore how we can live in harmony with our own nature as unique human beings.
 I feel that as human beings we are basically ok as we are.
 Personal change occurs because it can and because that is the nature of things, but it happens most when we are at ease with our sense of being and my practise attempts to reflect this.

 What We Do